 Although the UK is intending to exit the EU within the next few years, the GDPR will still have an impact.
 This demonstrates the reach of this EU Regulation beyond the EU.
 International companies across the globe with any EU citizens as customers will need to be aware of their new legal obligations and comply to avoid fines.
 With the high level of international business involving the EU, the GDPR may influence stronger data protection procedures around the world.

 We’ve stumbled across this informative whitepaper available from Computing Resources.
 Download the paper here.
-Description: This paper discusses whether the GDPR is viewed as a benefit or burden, and the
+Description: This paper discusses whether the

 Our training partner AssureData, have produced this useful Infograhic.
 AssureData offer public foundation training courses which focus heavily on practical